Common mistakes to avoid when starting a business

 Poor stock control

-Efficient stock control (inventory) will mean you have the right amount of stock in the right place at the right time.
+Efficient stock control (inventory management) will mean you have the right amount of stock in the right place at the right time.
 It ensures that capital is not tied up unnecessarily, and protects production when there are problems with the supply chain.

 You need to put systems in place to keep close track of stock levels and values.
-Taking control will allow you to free up cash, while also having the right amount of stock on hand.
+Taking control will allow you to free up cash, while also having the right amount of stock on hand to avoid stockouts or overstocking.

 There are a number of ways you can approach stock control.
 You can:

-• re-order when stock reaches a minimum level
+• re-order when stock reaches a reorder point or minimum stock level

 • carry out regular stock reviews